 Forcing kids to read beyond their ability will only make all of you frustrated and resistant to doing schoolwork.
 Do remediate reading with research-based methods but allow your kids the freedom to learn and enjoy their other subjects without the pressure of having every lesson be a reading comprehension and spelling test.

 Discuss rather than write

 For many dyslexics, writing is painstaking experience.
 Difficulty spelling and forming letters results not only in frustration, but also in answers that are far below a student’s intellectual ability.
 Take those review questions at the end of a chapter and discuss them out loud with your students.
 If time is an issue, pick only a few of the questions.
 You will be amazed at how much learning and connecting is going on in your student’s mind.
 Another alternative, especially for middle and high school-aged students is to use a speech-to-text app that can convert their spoken responses into text on a computer or tablet.
 See our Resources Page for links to some of this type of technology.

 Another fantastic way to gauge comprehension is to use the gentle art of narration.
 After reading a passage, have kids tell back what they learned.
 Ask a few questions here and there to prompt their memory if necessary.
-Narration is and excellent precursor to wiring as it requires the narrator to organize their thoughts and put them into words much like they would do in a written composition.
+Narration is an excellent precursor to wiring as it requires the narrator to organize their thoughts and put them into words much like they would do in a written composition.
 If your kids struggle with recalling specifics, ask questions to guide their thoughts.

 Is attention an Issue?

 If attention is an issue, consider shortening lesson times and stretch a chapter out to fit your child’s attention and interest level.
 To learn more about the connection between dyslexia and ADD/ADHD, read this post.
 Checking out related DVDs from the library or streaming videos on subjects that you are studying are great ways to supplement learning in the visual method that dyslexics love.